What we stand for

 We recognise that Minimum Unit Pricing has been introduced or is being introduced by devolved Governments.
 If the UK or a devolved Government chooses to implement Minimum Unit Pricing, then the unit price should be set at no more than 50 pence and the unit price should not rise by more than the Consumer Price Index in any year that it is raised.
 We do not believe that there is enough available research of the impact of Minimum Unit Pricing on the on-trade.

-We campaign equally for the promotion of pubs and clubs as we do for real ale, cider and perry.
-We campaign to save pubs and clubs regardless of whether they serve real ale or not.
+We campaign equally for the promotion of pubs and clubs as we do for live beer, cider and perry.
+We campaign to save pubs and clubs regardless of whether they serve live beer or not.

 We believe pubs and clubs are vital social institutions and that this status must be recognised by policy makers nationally and locally.
-We believe in the maintenance of a varied choice of pubs and that, while those of special historic or architectural interest must be conserved, all pubs should be celebrated for their role as institutions
+We believe in the maintenance of a varied choice of pubs and clubs, and that, while those of special historic or architectural interest must be conserved, all should be celebrated for their role as institutions and essential character.

 Our full Definition of a Pub can be found here.

-While we encourage pubs to sell a range of beers of different styles and strengths, wherever possible, we do not encourage pubs to introduce or expand their range of real ales if, in doing so, the quality of real ale served would suffer.
+While we encourage pubs and clubs to sell a range of beers of different styles and strengths, wherever possible, we do not encourage pubs to introduce or expand their range of live beers if, in doing so, the quality of beer served would suffer.

 We define a free house as a single licensed premises where the licensee is wholly and at all times free to purchase their stock of alcoholic beverages from whomsoever they choose without restriction, financial or otherwise.